rcharlton/Bricolage/README.md

 # Bricolage

-A Swift Package containing a somewhat random assortment of useful types.
+A Swift Package containing a random assortment of useful types.

 Wholly incomplete documentation follows...